 - How long customers should expect payment to take

-2. Remove the need for receipts.
+2. Remove the need for receipts from your return policy

 Whether or not you can take in-store returns without a receipt may be affected by local consumer rights laws.
 It’s excellent customer service wherever you can make it work.
 Many people assume a receipt is necessary to return something in-store, so it always feels like the company is going above and beyond for them when they don’t require one.